wordofwarning/wordofwarning.org/current/2016-autumnwinter/2destlang/index.md

 *Presented by* The Lowry + Word of Warning

 #### In Brief
-A man at work.
-A man playing.
-A man playing at being a man.
-A woman too.<br>A celebration of everyday maleness.
+A DIY project.
+A DJ set.
+A celebration of everyday maleness.

+Set to the music of the forty years pre-Brexit, *Manpower* looks at the changing male roles that led to the cry 'we want our country back' and sets about reclaiming the little things: the right song, the right bolt for the job, the everyday pleasures of the working man… especially those that aren't working now.

 See their <a href="http://vimeo.com/189768637" target="_blank">trailer</a> and read previews by <a href="http://aboutmanchester.co.uk/latest/new-performance-about-men-and-power-discusses-the-rapidly-changing-landscape-of-brexit-britain" target="_blank">About Manchester</a> + <a href="http://quietmandave.co.uk/2016/10/november-preview-manpower" target="_blank">QuietManDave</a>.

 #### Venue + Booking Details